Home » Pyrenees » La Travessa dels 3 Refugis: A stunning multi-day hike in the Catalan Pyrenees

 ⚠️ Important!

-The hike for the day didn’t present any difficulty itself, but it’s good to know that it’s located at an altitude of 2.000 m all the time.
-This means breathtaking views, but it can be intimidating for those apprehensive about high heights.
+The day’s hike wasn’t difficult.
+Still, it’s good to know that the whole track takes place at an altitude of 2.000 m.
+This means breathtaking views, but it can be intimidating for those apprehensive about heights.
 Nevertheless, if you’re careful and don’t walk on the edge, the hike is suitable for everyone.

-And when we less expected it, a sky-high waterfall appeared in front of us.
-It was spectacular and wild, and highly photogenic!
+And when we less expected it, a sky-high waterfall appeared before us.
+It was spectacular, wild, and highly photogenic!

 🏔 Additional peaks to add to this section

-We did the check-in and we left all the bags in the room.
+We checked in and left all the bags in the room.
 We had a whole room for ourselves and our own bathroom.
-It was a simple room, there were only eight bunkbeds and a wardrobe.
+It was a simple room with only eight bunk beds and a wardrobe.

-It was shocking to see so many people after 2 days of being isolated in the mountains!
-We enjoyed a picnic in the grass overviewing the lake, and as soon as the clouds came, we came back to the hostel following the Bosc de la Verge path, a 2.2 km hike unwinding through the forest.
+As soon as the clouds came, we returned to the hostel following the Bosc de la Verge path, a 2.2 km hike unwinding through the forest.

 🍿 Our tip